NullDefault/NullDefault/README.md

 ---

-- 🔭 I’m currently working at **AFreeBird** as a Software Development Intern.
+- 🔭 I’m currently in my Junior Year, working part time as a **Logic and Programming Tutor**.

 - 🌱 Currently learning **React, SQL and Heroku.**